 So, what exactly is this cult hair product?
 And why is it loved by so many?
-Dream Coat is a multi-tasker, serving not only as a hair glosser, purporting mirror-like shine, but also a humidity blocker, heat protectant and an all-around frizz fighter.
-US-based Color Wow as a brand is a machine, a beauty industry leader with its very own laboratory and an army of renowned, “top salon” experts keeping Color Wow at the top its game.
+Dream Coat is a multi-tasker, serving not only as a hair glosser, purporting mirror-like shine but also as a humidity blocker, heat protectant and an all-around frizz fighter.
+US-based Color Wow as a brand is a machine, a beauty industry leader with its very own laboratory and an army of renowned, “top salon” experts keeping Color Wow at the top of its game.

 Touted as the “Apple’ of hair care by the beauty industry report…

 That’s another rather large claim to aspire to, isn’t it?
-If like me, you like to steer clear of products which contain silicones, don’t be put off.
+If like me, you like to steer clear of products that contain silicones, don’t be put off.
 Dream Coat contains water-soluble silicones which won’t build up in the hair.

 “The key to fighting frizz is all about controlling moisture levels and locking the cuticle down as tight and smooth as possible”

-Unlike typical serum or oil-based humidity-fighting formulas that lay down a heavy coat on the hair’s surface, (which deflate volume and leave the hair greasy).
+Unlike typical serum or oil-based humidity-fighting formulas that lay down a heavy coat on the hair’s surface, (which deflates volume and leaves the hair greasy).